 Yieldstreet’s crowdfunding platform joins accredited investors to asset-based alternatives.
 On the flip side of that coin, they link borrowers to quickly-raised capital through streamlined fundraising efforts.

 Founder and CEO Milind Mehere believes a quicker path to financial independence exists without overexposure to the stock market.
 Yieldstreet offers once-exclusive investment products used by institutional investors to accredited individuals.

 Like so many others in the fintech space, crowdfunding investment platforms have become common thanks to the JOBS Act.

-YieldStreet offers debt-based alternative investments with a low correlation to the stock market.
-Their originators network provide the loans which are backed by collateral from the borrower.
+Yieldstreet offers debt-based alternative investments with a low correlation to the stock market.
+Their originators’ network provides the loans which are backed by collateral from the borrower.

-YieldStreet offers five asset classes you can invest in:
+Yieldstreet offers five income-generating asset classes you can invest in.

-Legal (aka Litigation Finance).
-You can invest in litigation outcomes (aka litigation funding, lawsuit funding, and lawsuit loans) by throwing money into either the plaintiff’s or defendent’s legal fund.
-A few investment options at YieldStreet include:
+Litigation finance lets you invest in litigation outcomes (aka litigation funding, lawsuit funding, and lawsuit loans) by throwing money into either the plaintiff’s or defendant’s legal fund.
+A few investment options at Yieldstreet include: